 As with all social media, the best time to make a post is when you have something important and valuable to say.

-Straight advertisements posted more than a couple of times a week can damage your brand, as your Neighbourly community will prefer messages that are useful and local.
+Straight advertisements posted more than once a week can damage your brand, as Neighbourly members prefer messages that are useful and locally relevant.

 Please note that Neighbourly reserves the right to limit posts from any business to one per week (see the Neighbourly Business Fair Use Policy).

 Here are a few post ideas to get you started: